This section describes how to read the timeline of a profile. You can also

 The global memory usage is displayed in the navigation panel as a light blue

 graph.
 It represents the growing peak memory envelope.
 A sudden increase can

 give you a hint on which function calls consume more memory.

 On PHP profiles, the memory graph is an always-growing-graph.
 As it

 represents the peak memory, you can never see it decreasing, even if you

 manually clear your application memory.

-The threshold timeline metric highlights one or several event blocks in
+The threshold timeline metric highlights one or several event blocks in the

 The timeline threshold is a value computed when a profile is triggered.